How to Share Excel Workbook with Multiple Users Like a Pro?

 • To keep the entire changes done by you just click the Accept All Mine button.

-• Save entire changes done by others, just click the Accept All Others.
+• Save all entire changes made by others, just click the Accept All Others.

 Tip.

-For saving up a copy of the shared workbook along with the changes hit the Cancel button within the dialog box of “Resolve Conflicts”.
+To save up a copy of the shared workbook along with the changes, hit the Cancel button within the dialog box of “Resolve Conflicts”.

 After that save your excel workbook with a new name.
-Later on, you can also merge all the changes done by multiple users.
+Later on, you can also merge all the changes made by multiple users.

 How To Force Recent Changes To Override Previous Changes Automatically?